 - Evidence of good health as documented by a nursing health form signed by a physician or a certified nurse practitioner.
 Additional health requirements must be met before clinical experiences in selected agencies.
-The following are required: a negative tuberculin test (or if the TB test is positive the student must have a chest x-ray), proof of two MMR injections or positive rubella and rubeola titers, tetanus within last 10 years, chicken pox immunity and completion of Hepatitis B vaccines. - The department of nursing may require additional proof of physical and/or mental well being. - Current certification by American Heart Association in basic life support - Proof of health insurance coverage - Evidence of completion of a background check with all components required by clinical facilities
+The following are required: two negative tuberculin tests (or if the TB test is positive the student must have a chest x-ray), proof of two MMR injections or positive rubella, measles/rubeola and mumps titers, Tdap within last 10 years, two doses of varicella vaccine or one positive varicella titer, and completion of Hepatitis B vaccines. - The department of nursing may require additional proof of physical and/or mental well being. - Current certification by American Heart Association Healthcare Provider certification in basic life support - Proof of health insurance coverage - Evidence of completion of a background check and drug screen with all components required by clinical facilities